 Time-lapse photography is a process where each photo in the sequence is shot with a relatively long duration between each captured photo.
 When the images are combined and then played at a normal speed rate (usually 25 to 29 frames per second), time runs so much faster, thus creating a lapsing effect.
 This is an extreme version of a cinematographic technique for low speed manipulation and it requires a lot of work, concentration, patience and persistence.

 Take a good look at this beautiful example from photographer Eric Hines.
-Inspired by Chicago’s skyscrapers & lights at night and the mystery they exhale, Eric achieves a profound and astonishing view like never before.
-It’s a result of 4 months of work (from July to October 2012), shooting over 30,000 still photographs:
+Inspired by Chicago’s skyscrapers and lights at night and the mystery they exhale, Eric achieves a profound and astonishing view like never before.
+It’s a result of four months of work (from July to October 2012), shooting over 30,000 still photographs:

-Needless to say, Eric used high-end shooting equipment to get this impressive images, starting with a Canon 5D Mark III body.
+Needless to say, Eric used high-end shooting equipment to get these impressive images, starting with a Canon 5D Mark III body.

 “For me, there has always been a mysterious sort of feeling to Chicago at night, so I decided to explore and capture it.”

 Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: